1985–86 in Scottish football

 The 1985–86 season was the 89th season of competitive football in Scotland.

 At a national level, Scotland's qualification for the 1986 World Cup finals in Mexico was marred by the death of Manager Jock Stein.
 In the end caretaker manager Alex Ferguson was not able to take the team beyond the first round.

 In club football, with Rangers once again failing to mount a title challenge, manager Jock Wallace's second spell as manager ended in April when he was sacked and the club appointed Graeme Souness as player-manager, recruiting the former Liverpool midfielder from Sampdoria in Italy.
 Celtic eventually won the league on the final day after Hearts threw away a two-point lead.

-Impressively, Aberdeen won both the Scottish Cup and the League Cup.
+Aberdeen won both the Scottish Cup and the League Cup.

 Scottish Premier Division

 Celtic won the League and became champions in one of the closest finishes in League history.
 On the final day of the season Hearts were leading Celtic by two points - a draw against Dundee would have been sufficient to see them win their first League title since the 1959–60 season.
 Hearts lost 2–0 to Dundee at Dens Park thanks to two late goals by substitute Albert Kidd, while Celtic beat St Mirren 5–0 at Love Street.
 As a result, Celtic won the league on goal difference.

 Relegation was suspended due to league reconstruction, therefore Motherwell and Clydebank retained their Premier Division status.

 A dispute between television companies and the Scottish Football League resulted in no televised Scottish league football between September 1985 and March 1986.